-- Has a spouse, parent, child, sibling, or legal guardian that was adversely impacted by the enforcement of previous marijuana laws. - Lived for at least three years between 2016 and 2020 in a community disproportionately impacted by the enforcement of Arizona's previous marijuana laws.9 While the regulations do not provide criteria for disproportionately impacted communities, the Department of Health Services website indicates that to qualify a community must be at least fifty percent Black/African American, American Indian/Alaska Native, and Hispanic and twenty-five percent or more of its total population receives SNAP benefits. - 2.
-Equity Goals: Beyond the general licensing process, Arizona has allocated an additional 26 marijuana establishment licenses for social equity applicants.
-These licenses will be awarded in a separate lottery dedicated to social equity applications.
+Indian/Alaska Native, and Hispanic and twenty-five percent or more of its total population receives SNAP benefits.
+The state also provides an interactive map of zip codes that qualify for this element of the social equity criteria.
+11

+- 2. Equity Goals: Beyond the general licensing process, Arizona allocated an additional 26 marijuana establishment licenses for social equity applicants.
+These licenses were subject to a separate lottery dedicated to social equity applications.
 The marijuana establishment license is a vertically integrated license that allows the licensee one cultivation facility, one manufacturing facility and one retail outlet.
-11 - 3.
+These social equity licenses were awarded by a random drawing on April 8, 2022. - 3.
 Equity Lead: Arizona does not have a social equity lead for its adult-use cannabis program. - 4.
 License Priority: Arizona does not have a license priority system.
 However, there is a separate lottery for 26 social equity licenses. - 5.
 License Scoring Preference: Arizona does not have an application scoring preference for social equity applicants. - 6.
 Special Licenses: Arizona does not have a special category of license for social equity applicants. - 7.
 Microbusiness License: Arizona does not have a microbusiness license category. - 8.
-Training Services: Arizona does not provide any training services to social equity licensees. - 9.
-Financial Services: Arizona does not provide any financial services to social equity licensees. - 10.
+Wholesale License: Arizona does not have a wholesale license category. - 9.
+Training Services: Arizona does not provide any training services to social equity licensees. - 10.
+Financial Services: Arizona does not provide any financial services to social equity licensees. - 11.
 Community Reinvestment: All the application and licensing fees and the tax revenue from the cannabis excise tax are placed in the Smart and Safe Arizona Fund.
-12 Once administrative costs are covered, the remaining revenue is apportioned accordingly: 33 percent to community colleges for a variety of educational programs, 31.4 percent to police departments, fire departments, fire districts, and county sheriff's departments, 25.4 percent to the Arizona Highway User Revenue fund, 10 percent to the Justice Reinvestment Fund, and 0.2 percent to the attorney general to use for the enforcement of the new cannabis laws or to grant to local enforcement efforts.
-13 The Justice Reinvestment Fund supports three initiatives.
+15 Once administrative costs are covered, the remaining revenue is apportioned accordingly: 33 percent to community colleges for a variety of educational programs, 31.4 percent to police departments, fire departments, fire districts, and county sheriff's departments, 25.4 percent to the Arizona Highway User Revenue fund, 10 percent to the Justice Reinvestment Fund, and 0.2 percent to the attorney general to use for the enforcement of the new cannabis laws or to grant to local enforcement efforts.
+16 The Justice Reinvestment Fund supports three initiatives.
 County Public Health Departments are given 35 percent of the funds for the purpose of providing or supporting justice reinvestment programs.
 Nonprofit organizations receive 35 percent of the funds to provide justice reinvestment programs.
 The Arizona Department of Health Services receives 30 percent of the funds to address important public health issues.
-Justice Reinvestment programs are initiatives that address any of the following issues: substance use prevention, treatment and early intervention; restorative justice programs for economically disadvantaged persons in communities disproportionately impacted by high arrest and imprisonment rates; the underlying causes of crime, reducing drug-related arrests, and decreasing the state's prison population; and creating technology and programs to assist with the restoration of civil rights and the expungement of criminal records.14
+Justice Reinvestment programs are initiatives that address any of the following issues: substance use prevention, treatment and early intervention; restorative justice programs for economically disadvantaged persons in communities disproportionately impacted by high arrest and imprisonment rates; the underlying causes of crime, reducing drug-related arrests, and decreasing the state's prison population; and creating technology and programs to assist with the restoration of civil rights and the expungement of criminal records.
+17